Observation before interpretation.

 § 06 · Common questions

-We use multimodal AI — it watches the video, listens to the audio, and weighs the context you provide.
-The system is prompted with published animal behavioral science to identify physical markers (tail carriage, ear position, vocal pitch, posture) before generating an interpretation.
-Every report includes a confidence score so you know how clear the signals were.
+We use multimodal AI prompted with published animal behavioral science.
+The model identifies physical markers (tail carriage, ear position, jaw tension, posture, lip line) BEFORE generating an interpretation.
+Every report includes a confidence score calibrated against signal clarity, so you know how clear the read was.

 Categorically not.
 PetTranslator.ai is a behavioral analysis tool, not a medical diagnostic.
 If your pet shows signs of pain, illness, or sudden behavioral change, see a licensed veterinarian.
 Our PDF export is designed to help that conversation, not replace it.

-Dogs and cats are fully supported at launch.
+Dogs and cats are fully supported.
 Other companion animals (rabbits, birds, small mammals) follow — we want them right before we ship them.

-Processed by our AI partners (OpenAI, Anthropic) under enterprise privacy terms — your content is not used for model training.
+Processed by Anthropic Claude under enterprise privacy terms — your content is never used for AI model training.
 We do not sell, share, or publish your uploads.
 You can delete any analysis at any time.

-Not at launch.
+Not yet.
 The web app works on every modern phone and desktop browser.
-We'll add native apps once we know exactly which features owners use most.
+We'll add native apps once we know which features owners use most.